When you upload files to a file upload pipeline, Tonic Textual stores those files in an S3 bucket.

-You must also provide the authentication credentials for the S3 bucket, which include:
+The authentication credentials for the S3 bucket include:

 The AWS Region where the S3 bucket is located.